Coastguard/sync.googleapps/README.md

-# Cividesk sync for Google Apps
+# CiviCRM sync for Google Apps

 This CiviCRM extension syncs the contacts in CiviCRM with the Contacts Directory in Google Apps.